drshahizan/HPDP/2526/assignment/A2/bdm/Data Pulse/big_data.md

 ### 4.7 Overall Analysis

 All methods produced identical analytical results, confirming that different strategies affect performance but not correctness.
-Polars achieved the fastest execution time at 1.56 seconds due to its lazy query engine, Apache Arrow columnar memory format, and Rust-level multi-threaded execution.
-Sampling used the least additional memory at +0.64 MB and is most suitable for fast exploratory work.
-Chunking provided the best balance between memory efficiency and full dataset processing at +37.73 MB across 2,000,000 rows.
+Polars achieved the fastest execution time at 1.56 seconds due to its use of lazy evaluation, vectorised operations, and multi-threaded execution implemented in Rust.
+These features allow Polars to optimise query execution before processing and fully utilise available CPU cores, resulting in significantly faster performance compared to other libraries.

+Sampling used the least additional memory at +0.64 MB and is most suitable for fast exploratory analysis and rapid development.
+Chunking provided the best balance between memory efficiency and full dataset processing, maintaining low memory usage at +37.73 MB while still processing all 2,000,000 rows.
+This makes chunking highly practical in memory-constrained environments such as Google Colab.

-Data type optimisation demonstrated the most dramatic internal memory reduction, shrinking the DataFrame from 371.95 MB to 32.50 MB — a 91.26% saving — confirming that Pandas default types are wasteful for datasets containing repeated categorical values.
-Dask was the slowest in this experiment due to scheduling overhead on a single machine, but remains the appropriate choice for distributed processing or datasets that genuinely exceed available RAM.
+Data type optimisation demonstrated the most significant internal memory reduction, shrinking the DataFrame from 371.95 MB to 32.50 MB, representing a 91.26% reduction.
+This highlights that default Pandas data types are often inefficient, especially for columns with limited numeric ranges or repeated categorical values, and optimising these types can greatly improve performance.

+Dask was the slowest in this experiment due to overhead from task scheduling and partition coordination.
+While this overhead reduces performance in a single-machine environment, Dask remains a powerful solution for distributed computing scenarios and for processing datasets that exceed available system memory.

+From a practical perspective, the choice of strategy and library depends on the use case.
+Polars is most suitable for high-speed analytical tasks on large datasets that fit into memory, while Pandas remains a reliable option for small to medium-sized datasets due to its simplicity and extensive ecosystem.
+Dask is more appropriate for large-scale or distributed environments where parallel processing across multiple machines is required.

-Memory values may vary due to Python garbage collection and OS-level memory reuse, where freed pages are reclaimed and reused during subsequent operations.
-Therefore, memory results should be interpreted carefully alongside execution time rather than considered independently.
+Memory values may vary due to Python garbage collection and OS-level memory reuse, where freed memory is reclaimed and reused during execution.
+Therefore, memory measurements should be interpreted alongside execution time rather than as absolute values.

 ## 5. Results and Analysis